Connecting to Country

 5. What will be the outcome or legacy of this activity?

 What do you hope to achieve by doing this activity?
 What are the direct or indirect outcomes for the participants and/or community?
-Direct outcomes include immediate value for community or participants, whereas indirect outcomes include legacy of the activity for future generations or wider communities.
-How will you preserve the outcomes for future access?
+Direct outcomes include immediate value for community or participants, indirect outcomes include legacy of the activity for future generations or wider communities.
+Will you preserve possible outcomes for future access?
 Will the activity be continued in some way?

-Also consider describing the methods, processes or tools you will use to measure and report your progress towards and/or achievement of the activity outcomes you have outlined in this section.
-How will you know whether you have achieved your proposed outcomes?
+Describe how you will measure and report your progress towards and/or achievement of the activity you have outlined in this section.
+How will you know whether you have achieved what you set out to do?

 Project outputs